 Keys on the seat.
 Door closed.
 No spare anywhere nearby.

-Before anything else, consider your surroundings.
-If you are on a highway shoulder, in an isolated parking structure late at night, or anywhere that feels unsafe - prioritize getting to a safer spot before focusing on the car.
+Before anything else, think about your surroundings.
+If you are on a highway shoulder, in an isolated parking structure late at night, or anywhere that feels unsafe, get to a safer spot before you worry about the car.

 Your safety matters more than the vehicle.
 If you feel genuinely unsafe, call 911 first.
-Police can assist while you wait for a locksmith.
+Police can help while you wait for a locksmith.

-Every year, GTA drivers do real damage to their vehicles trying to open them with a coat hanger, credit card, or other improvised tools.
+Every year, GTA drivers do real damage to their cars trying to open them with a coat hanger, credit card or other improvised tools.
+Modern cars are built to resist this.
+The usual results:

 • Scratched paint or trim around the door edge